A son, Harthacnut was born to Cnut

 attempted to gain the crown claiming that he was the only one of Cnut’s sons in England, however, Harthacnut’s mother, Emma of Normandy, pressed her son’s claim.
 Earl Godwin of Wessex

 decided to back Harold Harefoot.
-The Witan decided that Harold should act as regent. ruling Northumbria, Mercia and East Anglia while Emma would act as regent in Wessex for Harthacnut.
+The Witan decided that Harold should act as regent. ruling Northumbria, Mercia and East Anglia while Emma would act as regent in Wessex.

 1035 (late December)

 and Alfred, arrived in England.
 Edward landed at Southampton and Alfred in Kent.
 It is thought that they had come to take the throne back for their family.
 Alfred was met at Guildford by Earl Godwin, the most powerful nobleman.
-However, Earl Godwin had not come to welcome Alfred since he had allied himself to Harold Harefoot, Cnut’s son from his first marriage.
+However, Earl Godwin had not come to welcome Alfred.
+He had allied himself to Harold Harefoot, Harthacnut’s half-brother.
 Instead he seized Alfred, blinded him and then sent him to the monastery at Ely.
-On hearing of his brother’s capture, Edward returned ot Normandy.
+On hearing of his brother’s capture, Edward returned to Normandy.

 1036 (5th February)